alejandrosaenz117/image-hunter-cli/README.md

 ###Prerequisites
 *  Download Java
-*  Development:  Your favorite IDE!
-There is a .project included
+*  For Development:  Your favorite IDE!
+The soruce code is included for tinkering!

 ###Setup/Use
 1. Download jar to location of your choice